Troubleshooting and Frequently Asked Questions (FAQs)

 After the Test

 You cannot permanently delete a test from a student's record, but a district level administrator, district staff, or school level administrator can deactivate it.
-Deactivating a test removes the test-taking data and the test results from any reports or calculations for that student (except for SGP calculations).
+Deactivating a test removes the test-taking data and the test results from any reports or calculations for that student.
 If necessary, a deactivated test can be reactivated at a later time.

 Yes, if you know that a student has rushed through a test or if you believe the student has not taken it seriously.

-If the student takes another test of the same type (Star Reading or Star Reading Enterprise) before midnight on the same day as the test you don't want to count, only the retest data will appear on most reports.
+If the student takes another test of the same type (Progress Monitoring or Enterprise) before midnight on the same day as the test you don't want to count, only the retest will appear on reports that show the student's most recent test.
+The earlier test will still be available on reports like the Test Record Report or other reports that show all tests taken (except for tests that have been deactivated).

 If the student tests after midnight of the day of the test you don't want to count, the retest is treated as a separate test.